Managing Attendance Policy

 9. Maintaining Contact During Absence

 9.2 Employees should remain contactable during periods of absence and similarly managers should ensure that they maintain reasonable contact with absent employees, particularly in longer-term cases.
-The frequency and method of contact should be agreed during the early stages of absence and reviewed periodically as appropriate.
+The frequency and method of contact (phone call, text, email, other) should be jointly agreed during the early stages of absence and reviewed periodically as appropriate.

 Discussions may cover: